Youssefelsawy/Enabling-Continuous-Delivery-Using-CircleCi/README.md

   Build an Ansible Inventory File

-  Make Various Types of CD Jobs in our CI/CD Pipeline
+  Make Various Types of CD Jobs to Deploy Frontend of an Application

     .Create Infrastructure